kidjuniper/BLESmartLamp/README.md

 - Connection to BLE devices
 - Storing devices and automatically connecting to them
+- You can control several devices at once
-- The function of turning on the lamp, turning off and setting the timer with preheating indicaton
+- The functions of turning on the lamp, turning off and setting the timer with preheating indicaton
 - Circular timer

 now available in AppStore: https://apps.apple.com/ru/app/solnyshvo-connect/id6474322918